Denbigh Town F.C.

-Denbigh Town Football Club, founded in 1880, is a semi-professional football club based in Denbigh, North Wales.
-They play in the Ardal Leagues North West, which is in the third tier of the Welsh football league system.
+Denbigh Town Football Club, founded in 1876, is a semi-professional football club based in Denbigh, North Wales.
+They play in the Cymru North.
 The club plays home matches at Central Park.

 Club history

 Early years

-The club was founded in 1880, and in 1924 won both the Welsh Amateur Cup and the North Wales Coast Amateur Cup.
+The club was founded in 1876 when a group of soldiers formed the side at 'The Parks' in the Town.
+The club played under a series of names including 'Town', Caledfryn Rangers, 'Juniors' and 'United'.
+In 1924 won both the Welsh Amateur Cup and the North Wales Coast Amateur Cup.
 During the 1970s, under manager John Trevor Roberts, the club won the Welsh National League (Wrexham Area) Division One Championship four times and the League Cup five times, as well as the 1970 North Wales Coast Amateur Cup and the 1972 North Wales Coast Amateur Cup.

 Clwyd League

 In the early 1980s Denbigh Town left the Wrexham Area League and joined the Clwyd Football League.
 The club was promoted to the Premier Division in 1992, under managers Bill Dawson and Roy Cook-Hannah.
 During the same season the club secured a 1–0 North Wales Challenge Cup victory over Caernarfon Town, then a semi-professional side sitting fourth in the Northern Premier League.

 For the 1994–95 season the club won promotion to the Fitlock Welsh Alliance League, finishing fourth in 1995.
 In the 1995–96 season Denbigh Town won the League Championship and Cookson Cup double.